aardappel/lobster/docs/source/language_reference.md

 and others into `0`.

 The `is` operator returns true if the left hand side value is of the type specified on the right, e.g. `x is float`.
+For a class, a value of any of its subclasses also matches, consistent with `switch` cases on class types.
+Where the outcome is clear from the static type (e.g. testing against a superclass of the value's own type) this is computed at compile time.

 Function Definitions
 --------------------